rlocoselli/arithmeticprogression/README.md

 # Objective
 It is a simple service to practice arithmetic progression concepts.
-It is necessary to install flask as part of this solution in order to creqte service qnd run as a local server.
+It is necessary to install flask as part of this solution in order to create service and run as a local server.

 # Installing Flask
 https://flask.palletsprojects.com/en/1.1.x/installation/